MPI-Dortmund/tomotwin-cryoet/docs/strategies/strategy_02.rst

-Strategy 2: Speedup and Improvement of embeddings using median filtering
+Strategy 2: Speedup and improvement of embeddings using median filtering
 ========================================================================

 When to use it
 --------------

-You can use this strategy for two reasons:
+You may use this strategy for two reasons:

  1. It makes the embedding step much faster.
-So you simply might want to save time.
+So you might just want to save time.
- 2. It skips a large part of the empty areas of the tomogram which can improve the umap.
+ 2. It skips a large part of the empty areas of the tomogram, which can improve the umap.

 What it does
 ------------